Lejondary/gemini-piano-app/README.md

 Provide a brief introduction to the project, outlining its purpose, scope, and target audience.
 Mention the key features and benefits of the project.
 -->

+Gemini Piano App is a user-friendly music transcription application that converts audio recordings into sheet music in real-time.
+It is intended to assist beginner and intermediate pianists, music students, educators, and music lovers to quickly learn new melodies to practice piano.

 ### Demo <!-- omit from toc -->

 <!--